SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-06-get-on-with-it.md

 Once you've voiced your intentions to the universe, they're out there and you can't take them back!
 That's not to say you're committed and need to beat yourself up if you don't achieve them.
 But there's something about hearing them in your own voice which cements them.

 I was careful not to use the word "accountability" because that implies an element of compulsion.
-We didn't want people to feel like they were going to be held to what they said they were going to do.
+We didn't want people to feel like they were going to be held to what they said they wanted to do.
 Especially with coding, where you could easily spend half a day trying to fix one bug.

 However, some members were pleased to have what they called "accountability" and that was fine with us.
 If it worked for them, we were happy but we weren't going to dictate that.